What's causing delays at Newark airport? What to know about traffic control equipment and staffing issues

 Equipment issues, "lost radar," staff on trauma leave

-But the National Air Traffic Controllers Association, a union representing air traffic controllers and other aviation workers nationwide, disputed that, saying in a statement that Philadelphia TRACON workers "did not 'walk off the job' as it has been reported by the media."
+The National Air Traffic Controllers Association, a union representing air traffic controllers and other aviation workers nationwide, said in a statement that Philadelphia TRACON workers "did not 'walk off the job' as it has been reported by the media."

 Around the major time delays began last week, the air traffic controllers on April 28 "temporarily lost radar and communications with the aircraft under their control, unable to see, hear, or talk to them," the union said in the statement on May 5.